Cole-Heng/Toy_Money_Vault/README.md

 ### Parts and features
 - An LCD screen - To act as a menu and see the code that is being typed
-- A numeric keypad - To type a code and interact with the system
+- Buttons to type in a passcode
 - A servo motor - Sits on the inside to act as the locking mechanism for the door
 - A tilt sensor - To detect motion if someone picks up the vault
 - LEDs and a buzzer - An alarm if too many wrong guesses are entered or if the vault is moved